Dexalgin, 25 mg 10 pcs

 – hypersensitivity to dexketoprofen, other components of the drug and any NSAIDs:

-– development of asthma attacks, bronchospasm, acute rhinitis or nasal polyps, the appearance of urticaria or angioedema when using drugs with similar action (such as acetylsalicylic acid (ASA) and other NSAIDs);
+– development of asthma attacks, bronchospasm, acute rhinitis or nasal polyps, the appearance of urticaria or angioedema when using drugs with a similar effect (for example, acetylsalicylic acid (ASA) and other NSAIDs);

-– photoallergic or phototoxic reactions when using ketoprofen or fibrates in the history;
+– history of photoallergic or phototoxic reactions when using ketoprofen or fibrates;

-– gastrointestinal bleeding, ulcers or perforations in the history, including those associated with previous NSAID use;
+– history of gastrointestinal bleeding, ulcers or perforations, including those associated with previous use of NSAIDs;

 – gastrointestinal bleeding; other active bleeding (including suspected intracranial hemorrhage);